De Corpore

-De Corpore ("On the Body") is a 1655 book by Thomas Hobbes.
+De Corpore ("On the Body") is a 1655 book by the English philosopher Thomas Hobbes.
 As its full Latin title Elementorum philosophiae sectio prima De corpore implies, it was part of a larger work, conceived as a trilogy.
 De Cive had already appeared, while De Homine would be published in 1658.
 Hobbes had in fact been drafting De Corpore for at least ten years before its appearance, putting it aside for other matters.
 This delay affected its reception: the approach taken seemed much less innovative than it would have done in the previous decade.

+The first part covers logic, while the second covers various scientific concepts.
+The third part covers primarily geometry, with a number of chapters devoted to mathematics and kinematics.
+The fourth part covers physics.
+In 1656, Hobbes himself supervised the first English translation of the work.
+A planned French translation was never completed.

 Contents

 Although the chosen title would suggest a work of natural philosophy, De Corpore is largely devoted to foundational matters.
 It consists of four sections.
 Part I covers logic.
 Part II and Part III concern “abstract bodies”: the second part is a repertoire of scientific concepts, and the third of geometry.
 The Chapters 16 to 20 of Part III are in fact devoted to mathematics generally, in a reductive way, and proved controversial.
 They proposed a kinematic foundation for geometry, which Hobbes wished to equate with mathematics; geometry itself, that is, is a “science of motion”.
-Hobbes here adopts ideas from Galileo and Cavalieri.
+Hobbes here adopts ideas from Galileo Galilei and Bonaventura Cavalieri.
 It is in Part IV, on natural phenomena, that there is discussion of physics as such.